How To Get Your Unified Communications "Flow"

 As my colleague, Steve Brock, pointed out in part one of this series, “Flow” is a critical part of what we at Avaya create in the world of unified communications.
 As Steve noted, Flow is “A mental state of operation in which a person engaged in an activity is fully immersed in a feeling of energized, successful focus.”
 Now, let me be frank.
 Some of my days flow better than others.
 We live in a deadline-driven, multi-tasking kind of world and, like many of you, I sometimes find myself a bit stretched, in search of that “feeling of energized, successful focus.”
 So, I’m not sure I can guarantee 7X24 flow for everyone, but I absolutely find the Avaya tools I use, get me into that zone more often than not.

-This video does a good job of highlighting one of the key “Flow-killers” in the modern work world, and it’s something I’ve blogged about before: the proliferation of apps.
-In the video we see Bob, struggling with a plethora of point solutions, none of which work together, all of which change regularly and most of which fall short of what he really needs.
-At Avaya, we think there is a better way: one tool, Avaya Equinox™, becomes what I’ve called my “go-to”.
+This video does a good job of highlighting one of the key “Flow-killers” in the modern work world.
+In the video, we see Bob struggling with a plethora of point solutions, none of which work together, all of which change regularly, and most of which fall short of what he really needs.
+At Avaya, we think there is a better way: one tool, Avaya Equinox™, becomes what I’ve called my “go-to.”
 Whether I’m at my desk, or mobile, I get my meetings, directory, call and message logs and I can respond quickly and effectively.
 I can also take part in immersive experiences that provide me with that energized, successful focus.
 From my mobile, tablet, desktop, Avaya Vantage™ or any WebRTC enabled browser, I get the same great experience and I can see high-quality video and the content my colleagues want to share with me.

 If you haven’t used this type of collaboration, you may be surprised at just how much it changes your day.
 As I admitted above, I’m a bit of a multi-tasker but Avaya collaboration applications, by enabling more active engagement with colleagues and content, whiteboarding, chat, etc. drive me to focus and that’s a good thing – my meetings are more productive, so I need fewer of them, so I get more done.